solanav/samurai/README.md

 # What is this?
-The intention of this piece of code is to create a p2p protocol on top of UDP.
+The intention of this piece of code is to create a p2p protocol on top of TCP.

 # Warning
 This project is still in a very early stage.
 It cannot be used for anything yet.